 You should know that although there is no direct connection between hypertension and anemia.
 However, anemia can increase the level of blood pressure in a way.

-It is very crucial that you seek help from a doctor if you have symptoms of hypertension and anemia.
-You should know that anemia has connections with higher cardiovascular risk.
-It is important that the hemoglobin should be kept in check, especially for those who are hypertensive.
+You must seek help from a doctor if you have symptoms of hypertension and anemia, you should know that anemia has connections with higher cardiovascular risk.
+The hemoglobin must be kept in check, especially for those who are hypertensive.

 13. Facts About High Blood Pressure